cjug/cjug-meeting-intro/sections/cjug.md

 --section--

-## Chris Thalinger Presents:
+## Billy Korando Presents:
-## Twitter's quest for a wholly Graal runtime
+## Welcome to JUnit 5

-* Thursday, July 12 at Morningstar
+* Tuesday, July 24 at TBD
-* GraalVM is a high-performance polyglot virtual machine by Oracle
+* Discover the new features in JUnit 5 and how to migrate your test suite
-* Chris has worked on the HotSpot JVM at Sun, Oracle and Twitter where he is the Lead VM Engineer
+* Billy is a software consultant with Keyhole Software, and conference speaker

 --section--